apache/kylin/website/_docs/howto/howto_use_mr_hive_dict.cn.md

 - `kylin.dictionary.mr-hive.intermediate.table.suffix` is used to specific suffix for distinct value table, default value is *_group_by*.
 - `kylin.dictionary.mr-hive.columns.reduce.num` A key/value structure(or a map), which key is {TABLE_NAME}_{COLUMN_NAME}, and value is number for expected reducers in Build Segment Level Dictionary (MR job Parallel Part Build).
 - `kylin.dictionary.mr-hive.ref.columns` To reuse other global dictionary(s), you can specific a list here, to refer to some existent global dictionary(s) built by another cube.
+- `kylin.source.hive.databasedir` The location of Hive table in HDFS.

 ----

 ### Step by Step